techjb/ByteTiles/README.md

 ![ByteTiles][product-screenshot]

-File format for storing tilesets and designed to fetch tiles by a range of bytes.
+File format for storing tilesets.
+Mainly designed to fetch tiles by a range of bytes.

 A [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) file contains a SQLite database and needs to be loaded in memory before requesting data.
 Instead a **ByteTiles** file constains a list of tiles and a dictionary (tile key - byte range) that indicates the position in the file for any tile.